Russell-Shean/bigfoot_sightings/README.md

 If you don't have docker on your computer, you can also run the container on this online sandbox: https://labs.play-with-docker.com/

 # File organization
-1. The app is separated into modules stored in the R/modules folder.
+1. The app is separated into modules stored in the `R/modules/` folder.
 The modules are further divided into folders for each page of the app.
+Settings and functions are defined outside of the modules inside of the `R/` folder.

 2. The app also executes/loads HTML, CSS, and javascript files stored in the `www/` folder.

-2. R scripts that define functions for tasks such as pre-processing the data are stored in the `r_scripts` folder.
+2. An R script that pre-processes the data is stored in the `R/data_cleaning/` folder.

-3. Python scripts for scraping the data are stored in the `python` folder.
+3. Python scripts for scraping the data are stored in the `python/` folder.